Congress opposition to Agnipath scheme 'politically motivated', says V K Singh | Law-Order

 He recalled that the idea of reformation of the armed forces was on since the Kargil Review Committee and the tooth-to-tail ratio of India was higher than many nations.

 ''It's all politically motivated.
-You look at the type of statements that had been issued by Congress.
+You look at the type of statements that Congress had issued.
 When I speak like this, and you (media) posted it on Twitter, I am trolled by Congress.
 I know who the trolls are.
 They will put all kinds of funny names and things that have got no relevance whatsoever.
 This opposition (to the scheme) is only by the political opposers of the system,'' he said.

 The former Army chief pointed out that the scheme was developed by people in service after debating various transformational studies.